On Strict Higher C*-categories: Outlook and Applications

 \subsection{Morphisms of Non-commutative Spaces}

-Several people have already advocated the existence of an interplay between (higher) category theory and quantization (and hence non-commutative algebras) notably: J.E.Roberts, C.Isham, J.Baez, B.Coecke, N.Landsman, \dots, but the leading ideas for us here are mainly coming from: \begin{itemize} \item L.Crane / R.Feynman~\cite{Cr}: in the suggestion to see quantization (non-commutativity) as a categorification effect (due to different paths between points), \item A.Connes / W.Heisenberg~\cite[chapter~1, section~1]{Co}: in their way to look at algebras of non-commutative spaces, such as matrix algebras, as convolution algebras of a category (groupoid). \end{itemize} These basic ideologies merge and are somehow strongly supported from our already mentioned results, theorem~\ref{th: bcl}, on the spectral structure of commutative full C*-categories in terms of spaceoids that seem to indicate a direct route to a general spectral reconstruction of non-commutative C*-algebras as algebras of ``sections'' of complex line-bundles with a suitable categorical base space:\footnote{ P.Bertozzini, R.Conti, N.Pitiwan, Non-commutative Gel'fand-Na\u\i mark Duality, work in progress.}
+Several people have already advocated the existence of an interplay between (higher) category theory and quantization (and hence non-commutative algebras) notably: J.E.Roberts, C.Isham, J.Baez, B.Coecke, N.Landsman, \dots, but the leading ideas for us here are mainly coming from: \begin{itemize} \item L.Crane / R.Feynman~\cite{Cr}: in the suggestion to see quantization (non-commutativity) as a categorification effect (due to different paths between points), \item A.Connes / W.Heisenberg~\cite[chapter~1, section~1]{Co}: in their way to look at algebras of non-commutative spaces, such as matrix algebras, as convolution algebras of a category (groupoid). \end{itemize} These basic ideologies merge and are somehow strongly supported from our already mentioned results, theorem~\ref{th: bcl}, on the spectral structure of commutative full C*-categories in terms of spaceoids that seem to indicate a direct route to a general spectral reconstruction of non-commutative C*-algebras as algebras of ``sections'' of complex line-bundles with a suitable categorical base space:\footnote{Significant work is ongoing on this topic: